 States that Did Not Expand Medicaid

 Not all states agreed to the Medicaid expansion that was allowed through the ACA.
 Although the authors of the ACA expected the expansion to be national, a June 2012 ruling by the U.S. Supreme Court made the Medicaid expansion optional, at the choice of the states.
-Some states proceeded with expansion and some did not based on many different factors.
+Some states proceeded with expansion and some did not base on many different factors.

 Currently, 19 states have not expanded Medicaid, according to a map on the Kaiser Family Foundation website updated as of October 14, 2016.

 In states that did not expand Medicaid, the income eligibility is generally a lower percentage of the Federal Poverty Level.

 To find out if your state expanded Medicaid and to see if you qualify for Medicaid in your state, the Department of Health and Human Services has a link on its HealthCare.gov page where you can find out.